MetPX/sarracenia/doc/sr_sarra.8.rst

 **timeout** when the protocol supports it, this option set the number of seconds to raise a TCP connect timeout. (ftp/ftps/sftp supports it)

+**kbytes_ps** can be use to set a target for the download speed in Kbytes per second.
+Default is 0, meaning no control over speed. (ftp/ftps/sftp supports it)

 The **do_download** option defaults to None.
 If used it defines a script that will be called when an unsupported protocol is received in a message.
 The user